charlenebernaldezeng-cloud/Bernaldez-Programming-Assignment-3/README.md

 ## Overview

 This repository features Python-based solutions for Experiment 3: Python Data Analysis (Pandas).
 The exercises involve loading a CSV dataset into a Pandas DataFrame and extracting well-defined subsets of data without changing the source data.
 It highlights programming concepts such as:
-* Loading a CSV dataset into a Pandas DataFrame[cite: 1].
+* Loading a CSV dataset into a Pandas DataFrame.
-* Selecting rows and columns using positional and label-based indexing[cite: 1].
+* Selecting rows and columns using positional and label-based indexing.
-* Filtering records using Boolean conditions on a DataFrame column[cite: 1].
+* Filtering records using Boolean conditions on a DataFrame column.

 ---